nodejs/node/doc/api/n-api.md

 `napi_status` of `napi_pending_exception`.
 However, this is not the case for all functions.
 N-API allows a subset of the functions to be called to allow for some minimal cleanup before returning to JavaScript.
-For those functions, `napi_status` will reflect the success/error/exception for that function, irrespective of whether an exception was pending when the function was called.
+In that case, `napi_status` will reflect the status for the function.
+It will not reflect previous pending exceptions.
-To avoid confusion, check the
-error status after every function call.
+To avoid confusion, check the error status after every function call.

 When an exception is pending one of two approaches can be employed.